mariomontella/Techmade-TRACK/README.md

 # Techmade-TRACK
-Customized WebView Android with FAB of a gps tracking platform written in php on mysql This project was developed by Mario Montella
+Customized WebView Android with FAB of a gps tracking platform in php on mysql db This project was developed by Mario Montella
 MY LICENSE